achichikalova/achichikalova/README.md

 - 👋 Hi, I’m Tonya
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning Web Development in Lighthouse Labs.
-- 📫 How to reach me [LinkedIn](https://www.linkedin.com/in/achichikalova/).
+- 📫 You can find me on [LinkedIn](https://www.linkedin.com/in/achichikalova/).

 <!---
 tonyachi/tonyachi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.